strider1551/djvubind/README.md

 Installation is not necessary, since djvubind can run straight from the unpacked source.
 This is actually preferred in a Windows environment

-N.b., at the moment most distributions are able to have python3 installed but do not use that version by default.
-If this is the case (and it probably is), explicitly call python3 when installing (e.g. `python3 ./setup.py install`)
+N.b., at the moment most Linux distributions are able to have python3 installed but do not use that version by default.
+If this is the case (and it probably is), explicitly call python3 when installing (e.g. `python3 ./setup.py install`).
+Not sure what version of python your machine is defaulted to?
+Just use `python --version`.

 ## Usage